Kansas History

 Historic Kansas by D Appleton & Co, 1891

-Kansas is one of the richest states in historical lore of any in the American West; from Native Americans to the Bleeding Kansas days before the Civil War, to the wild west days of its many cattle towns, and beyond, the Sunflower State provides a wealth of history, lore, and legends within the American Heartland.
+Kansas is one of the richest states in historical lore in the American West.
+From Native Americans to the Bleeding Kansas days before the Civil War, to the wild west days of its many cattle towns, and beyond, the Sunflower State provides a wealth of history, lore, and legends within the American Heartland.

 Cibola – Seven Cities of Gold

 The state’s heritage and traditions go back to the nomadic Native American tribes who hunted vast herds of buffalo to the time of Montezuma and the Spanish conquest of Mexico.
-In the Sixteenth Century, the Spanish conquerors extended their explorations through the land known as Kansas; then the mythical kingdom of Quivira, and claimed it by right of conquest and discovery as a part of the domain of the Spanish Crown.
-Nearly two centuries passed before the French, coming by way of the Mississippi and Missouri Rivers, again visited the mysterious land.
+In the Sixteenth Century, the Spanish conquerors extended their explorations through the land known as Kansas.
+The mythical kingdom of Quivira, and claimed it by right of conquest and discovery as a part of the domain of the Spanish Crown.
+Nearly two centuries passed before the French came by way of the Mississippi and Missouri Rivers, and they again visited the mysterious land.

 Coronado Expedition by Frederic Remington

-Before long, numerous settlers began to move through Kansas on the many overland trails to the west, including the Santa FeOregon, and California Trails, which resulted in numerous battles and skirmishes with the Indians as their homelands were invaded and violated.
+Before long, numerous settlers began to move through Kansas on the many overland trails to the west, including the Santa FeOregon, and California Trails.
+This resulted in numerous battles and skirmishes with the Indians as their homelands were invaded and violated.

 Santa Fe Trail by D.D.
 Holdread, Santa Fe Trail Association.